matthewtyler/matthewtyler.github.io/index.md

 - I am a postdoc for both the Democracy and Polarization Lab and American National Election Study (ANES) at Stanford University.

-- I develop new statistical methods for descriptive and causal inference with applications to studying polarization in American politics.
+- I develop new statistical methods for descriptive and causal inference to help study polarization in US politics.

 - My work is published or forthcoming at *Proceedings of the National Academy of Sciences*, *The Journal of Politics*, and *Political Analysis*.